-- (1) A pilot-in-command shall be responsible for the operation, safety and security of the aeroplane and the safety of all crew members, passengers and cargo on board. - (2) A pilot-in-command shall be responsible for ensuring that a flight- - (a) shall not be commenced if any flight crew member is incapacitated from performing duties by any cause such as injury, sickness, fatigue, the effects of any psychoactive substance; and - (b) shall not be continued beyond the nearest suitable aerodrome when flight crew members' capacity to perform functions is significantly reduced by impairment of faculties from causes such as fatigue, sickness or lack of oxygen. - (3) A pilot-in-command shall be responsible for notifying the nearest appropriate authority by the quickest available means of any accident involving the aeroplane, resulting in serious injury or death of any person or substantial damage to the aeroplane or property.
+(2) The pilot-in-command shall be responsible for ensuring that a flight: (a) will not be commenced if any flight crew member is incapacitated from performing duties by any cause such as injury, sickness, fatigue, the effects of any psychoactive substance; and (b) will not be continued beyond the nearest suitable aerodrome when flight crew members' capacity to perform functions is significantly reduced by impairment of faculties from causes such as fatigue, sickness or lack of oxygen.
+(3) The pilot- in-command shall be responsible for notifying the nearest appropriate authority by the quickest available means of any accident involving the aeroplane, resulting in serious injury or death of any person or substantial damage to the aeroplane or property.
+Cabin baggage (Take-off and Landing) 32.

-32. Cabin baggage to be securely stowed

 The pilot-in-command shall ensure that all baggage carried onto an aeroplane and taken into the passenger cabin is securely stowed.

-Aeroplane Performance Operating Limitations

-33. General aeroplane performance operating limitations

-- (1) An aeroplane shall be operated- - (a) in compliance with the terms of its airworthiness certificate or equivalent documents; - (b) within the operating limitations prescribed by the Authority; and - (c) where applicable, within the mass limitations imposed by compliance with the applicable noise certificate issued by the Authority, unless otherwise authorised in exceptional circumstances for a certain aerodrome or a runway, where there is no noise disturbance problem, by the competent authority of the State in which the aerodrome is situated. - (2) Placards, listings, instrument markings, or combinations thereof, containing operating limitations prescribed by the certificating authority of the State of Registry for visual presentation, shall be displayed in the aeroplane. - (3) A pilot-in-command shall determine that aeroplane performance will permit the take-off and departure to be carried out safely.

-Aeroplane Continuing Airworthiness

-34. Owner's continuing airworthiness responsibilities

-(1) An owner of an aeroplane, or in the case where an aeroplane is leased, the lessee, shall ensure that, in accordance with procedures acceptable to the Authority-

-- (a) the aeroplane is maintained in an airworthy condition; - (b) the operational and emergency equipment necessary for an intended flight is serviceable; and - (c) the certificate of airworthiness of the aeroplane remains valid. - (2) An owner or the lessee of an aeroplane shall not operate the aeroplane unless the aeroplane is maintained and released to service under a system acceptable to the Authority. - (3) An owner or the lessee of an aeroplane shall not operate the aeroplane unless maintenance on the aeroplane, including any associated engine, propeller and part, is carried out- - (a) by an organisation complying with the airworthiness regulations that are either approved by the Authority or by another contracting State, and the organisation is acceptable by the Authority; or - (b) by a qualified person or organisation in accordance with procedures that are authorised by the Authority, and there is a maintenance release in relation to the maintenance carried out. - (4) Where the maintenance release is not issued by an approved maintenance organisation in accordance with these Regulations, the person signing the maintenance release shall be licensed in accordance with the Civil Aviation (Personnel Licensing) Regulations, 2020. - (5) The owner or the lessee of an aeroplane shall ensure that the maintenance of the aeroplane is performed in accordance with a maintenance programme acceptable to the Authority.
+PART IV: AEROPLANE PERFORMANCE OPERATING LIMITATIONS General 33.
+(1) An aeroplane shall be operated: (a) in compliance with the terms of its airworthiness certificate or equivalent documents; (b) within the operating limitations prescribed by the Authority ; and (c) if applicable, within the mass limitations imposed by compliance with the applicable noise certificate issued by the Authority, unless otherwise authorized in exceptional circumstances for a certain aerodrome or a runway where there is no noise disturbance problem, by the competent authority of the State in which the aerodrome is situated.
+(2) Placards, listings, instrument markings, or combinations thereof, containing those operating limitations prescribed by the certificating authority of the State of Registry for visual presentation, shall be displayed in the aeroplane.
+(3) The pilot-in-command shall determine that aeroplane performance will permit the take-off and departure to be carried out safely.
+PART VII ----------------- --------- ------------------------------------------------------------------------------------------------------------------------------ AEROPLA ANE CONTINUING AIRWORTHINESS Owner's 34.
+(1) The owner of an aeroplane, or in the case where it is continuing leased, the lessee, shall ensure that, in accordance with airworthiness procedures acceptable to the Authority: - osponsionnuos (a) the aeronlane is maintained in an airworthy condition. (a) the derophane is maintained in an an worthly condition, (b) the operational and emergency equipment necessary for an intended flight is serviceable; and (c) the certificate of airworthiness of the aeroplane remains valid.
+(2) [Until 4 Neverther 2020] the symper or the largest shall not (2) [Until 4 November 2020,]the owner of the lessee shall not operate the aeroplane unless it is maintained and released to service under a system acceptable to the Authority service under a system acceptacie to the radionay.
+(3) [As of 5 November 2020,] the owner or the lessee shall not operate an aeroplane unless maintenance on the aeroplane, including any associated engine, propeller and part, is carried out: (a) by an organization complying with the airworthiness regulations that are either approved by the Authority or acceptable by the Authority: or (b) by a qualified person or organization in accordance with procedures that are authorized by the Authority and there is a maintenance release in relation to the maintenance carried out.
+(4) [Until 4 November 2020,] when the maintenance release is not issued by an approved maintenance organization in accordance with these regulations, the person signing the maintenance release shall be licensed in accordance with the Civil Aviation (Personnel Licensing) Regulations.
+(5) The owner or the lessee shall ensure that the maintenance of the aeroplane is performed in accordance with a maintenance programme acceptable to the Authority.

-35. Continuing airworthiness records